 Our objectives here are to ensure that the Council is "investing" surplus funds, be they held temporarily or on a longer-term basis in appropriate banking and investment institutions, that an appropriate investment policy is in place, that the Council is obtaining the best rate of return on any such investments made and that interest earned is brought to account correctly and appropriately in the accounting records.
 We also aim to ensure that any loan repayments due to or payable by the Council are transacted in accordance with appropriate loan agreements.

 The Council has invested funds in the CCLA.
-We obtained the CCLA statements for 31st October 2022 agreeing the reported balance to Rialtas.
+We obtained the CCLA statement for 5th December 2024 agreeing the reported balance to the Rialtas Ledger.